remix-run/remix/docs/guides/philosophy.md

 **Browsers, HTTP, and HTML**

-These two technologies have been around for a long time.
+These technologies have been around for a long time.
 They're solid.
 Remix embraces them completely.
 Combining HTTP Caching, Remix's focus on URLs for assets, dynamic server rendering, and HTML features like `<link rel=prefetch>`, you have all the tools to make your app snappy.
 Browsers and HTML got really good in the 20+ years we've been using it.

 **Augment the UX with JavaScript**